MBB-team/VBA-toolbox/_wiki/Bayesian-modelling-introduction.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-# Derivation of the likelihood function
+# Deriving the likelihood function

 One usually starts with a quantitative assumption or model of how observations $$y$$ are generated.
 Without loss of generality, this model possesses unknown parameters $$\vartheta$$, which are mapped through an observation function $$g$$: